 An IEP is part of .
-To get one, your daughter must be evaluated and found to have one of the 13 conditions that qualify as disabilities.
+To get one, your child must be evaluated and found to have one of the 13 conditions that qualify as disabilities.

 Kids with slow processing speed often also have learning disabilities and .
-From your question, it doesn’t seem like your child does.
-(Or at least not that you know of.)
 Either one of those conditions can lead to an IEP.

 The school needs information from you, too.
-The more they know about how your child’s issues are affecting her progress at school, they better able they’ll be to provide support.
+The more they know about how your child’s issues are affecting their progress at school, the better able they’ll be to provide support.
 Here are some things to think about and relay to the team:

-Is your daughter spending hours completing homework every night when other kids can do it much more quickly?
+- Is your child spending hours completing homework every night when other kids can do it much more quickly?

-Have teachers repeatedly reported that she doesn’t finish classwork?
+- Have teachers repeatedly reported that your child doesn’t finish classwork?

-Is she beginning to misbehave at school to avoid assignments or to avoid embarrassment because she can’t keep up?
+- Is your child beginning to misbehave at school to avoid assignments or to avoid embarrassment because they can’t keep up?

-If the school team decides your child does not qualify for an IEP, she may qualify for with a .
+If the school team decides your child does not qualify for an IEP, your child may qualify for with a .
 Accommodations like extra time, shorter assignments, and not having to copy from one paper to another can make a big difference.

 Many kids with slow processing speed start to feel bad about themselves and dislike school because of the pressure to work within a certain period of time.
-It’s important to help your child understand that slow processing speed doesn’t mean she isn’t smart.
-You can also tell her that it can improve with the right support.
+It’s important to help kids understand that slow processing speed doesn’t mean they aren’t smart.
+You can also tell your child that it can improve with the right support.

 Find out what to do if your child doesn’t qualify for an IEP.
 You can also learn more about 504 plans and see examples of accommodations for slow processing speed.